As an Amazon Associate we earn from qualifying purchases.

 - Frequently Asked Questions

-If you don’t want to read our entire review, we recommend getting the Emeril Lagasse 26 QT Convection Toaster due to its large capacity and the fact that it can reach 500°F.
+If you don’t want to read my entire review, I recommend getting the Emeril Lagasse 26 QT Convection Toaster due to its large capacity and the fact that it can reach 500°F.

 Emeril Lagasse 26 QT Convection Toaster

-Our top pick is the Emeril Lagasse 26 QT Convection Toaster with French doors.
-With a top-end temperature of 500°F and a massive 26-quart capacity, we know we have the space and power to cook just about anything.
+My top pick is the Emeril Lagasse 26 QT Convection Toaster with French doors.
+With a top-end temperature of 500°F and a massive 26-quart capacity, I know I have the space and power to cook just about anything.

 One downside of the size is the footprint and height of the unit.
 The unit is about 20 inches tall, so you’ll just want to make sure you have cabinet clearance for this on your countertop.
 Compare that to the mere 15 inches needed by the Elite Gourmet unit and still manages to have 2 cooking racks to the Emeril’s one.